How to Start a Travel Journal or Paint Journal or Sketch Journal

-Before I started painting in a journal, I was intimidated about painting something that didn’t turn out, feeling that since it was a permanent page it my journal it better be good.
-Once I let go of this fear and just saw it as a place to experiment and capture my journey then it started to come together.
+Before I started painting in a journal, I was intimidated about painting something that didn’t turn out, feeling that since it was a permanent page in my journal it better be good.
+Once I let go of this fear and just saw it as a place to experiment and capture my journey, then it started to come together.

 To make it easy – minimize your supplies so it’s easy to bring them along.
 I can fit my supplies into a ziplock bag.
 Also, a smaller sketchbook can be easier to fill than a big sketchbook.
 7 x 10 size Arches Sketchbook is a favorite for my personal trips and I tend to go larger when I’m teaching.